Labour Youth: Executive

-The National Youth Executive (NYE) is responsible for the day-to-day running of Labour Youth.
-Officers are elected to the NYE at Youth Conference, held in November each year.
-The Labour Party Youth & Development Officer, currently Sumyrah Khan, is an ex-officio, non-voting member of the NYE.
+The National Executive Committee (NEC) is responsible for the day-to-day running of Labour Youth.
+Officers are elected for two year terms to the NEC at every second Youth Conference, held in November each year.
+Officers elected prior to the constitutional changes passed at the 2023 November conference were elected on one year terms to the National Youth Executive (NYE).